Catallactic/catallactic-site/docs/litepaper.md

 </div>
 <br/>

+The Layer 2 provides scalabilty to Layer 1.
+Layer 2 typically processes operations out of Layer 1 to improve throughput and reduce fees.

 Channels are peer-to-peer protocols that allow two parties to make an unlimited number of transactions amongst themselves and then only post the final results to the blockchain.
 Afterward, cryptography is used to demonstrate how the summarized data results from the earlier set of transactions.
 A multisig smart contract ensures the correct parties sign the transactions.

 A Plasma blockchain is a network of independent child chains.
 These child chains function as distinct blockchains, each with its own block validation mechanisms.
 Yet, each of the child chains remains anchored to the underlying blockchain.
 A Plasma chain executes transactions off-chain with its own mechanism for block validation.

 A rollup is a layer two (L2) blockchain that processes transactions away from the main blockchain to reduce transaction costs and increase throughput on the main chain.
 Batches of transactions are verified and settled back to the main chain.

+The Layer 3 sits on top of Layer 2 and is mainly dedicated to hosts dApps for real-world applications and executes specific functions.

 #### 3.1.2.
 Infrastructure Ecosystems